 The Mission Changes

 Fast forward several years and Silberman’s life is still a whirlwind of activity and runs at the highest of op-tempos.
 However, instead of jumping out of helicopters and avoiding rocket blasts, she has traded in her combat boots for the position of military spouse.
-She and her husband Tom, an Army officer, have five children, ages 14, 11, 4, 3, and 1.
+She and her husband Tom, an Army officer, have five children, tots through teens!
 She describes her family as looking like a lost circus with seven people parading around with baby backpacks, a wagon, ice-cream and at least one child doing cartwheels along the way.
 Silberman proudly proclaims, “no one is ever bored here, that is for sure”.
 Her large family is currently knee-deep in the midst of an OCONUS PCS, all while she focuses on opening her new business, Gymfinity International in Kaiserslautern, Germany.

-The local gymnastics academies in their new duty station’s area don’t have sufficient equipment or the amount of hours to train at her daughter’s level.
+The local gymnastics academies in their new duty station’s area don’t have sufficient equipment or the number of hours to train at her daughter’s level.
 The only gym that could have somewhat accommodated her was an hour away and required her daughter to apply for German citizenship to be allowed on their competitive team.
 Then Silberman’s husband joked about one more option that they hadn’t discussed yet: opening the gym that she had always wanted.
 She conducted a market analysis and discovered a huge need for a good gym in the Kaiserslautern area.
-Her research showed that families with advanced gymnasts often split up their families, declined assignments to Germany, or watched their children make peace with losing their strength and skills because there just weren’t the right level of coaching and equipment available.
+Her research showed that families with advanced gymnasts often split up their families or declined assignments to Germany.
+Or they watched their children make peace with losing their strength and skills because there just wasn’t the right level of coaching and equipment available.

 Their family was already in love with Germany from their previous assignment there and Tom would be retirement eligible after this assignment.
 Her crazy dream was finally becoming feasible.
 She wrote a (40-page) business plan and the numbers were adding up and looking not just good, but great.
 They took the leap, and just a few months later, she was working with a business advisor and lawyer, knee-deep in German tax and business laws, across the world with language barriers.